Aim & Scope

 2. Manuscript and Accompanying Files

-Science Technology and Engineering Journal (STEJ) publishes three types of manuscripts: research articles, review articles and short communications.
+Food Agricultural Sciences and Technology (FAST) publishes three types of manuscripts: research articles, review articles and short communications.
 The general guidelines below apply to research articles, which should follow the guidelines closely.

 General Manuscript Guidelines